AxiosLeo/webhook-cd/README.md

 >
 > This tool is designed for development automation and has not been validated for production security and stability.
 Using it in production may result in data loss, service interruption, or security risks.

-Webhook-CD is a tool designed to automate continuous deployment workflows by listening to webhooks, primarily from Coding.net.
-It processes Git merge request events to trigger deployment actions on configured repositories.
+Webhook-CD is a tool designed to automate continuous deployment workflows by listening to webhooks from both Coding.net and GitHub platforms.
+It processes Git merge/pull request events to trigger deployment actions on configured repositories.

 ## Overview

 The system works by:

-1. **Listening for Webhooks**: An HTTP server listens for incoming webhook events from Coding.net, specifically related to merge requests (created, updated, merged, closed).
+1. **Listening for Webhooks**: An HTTP server listens for incoming webhook events from Coding.net and GitHub, specifically related to merge/pull requests (created, updated, merged, closed).
-2. **Automated Deployments**: Based on repository configurations, the tool monitors for deployable events (like a merged merge request).
+2. **Automated Deployments**: Based on repository configurations, the tool monitors for deployable events (like a merged merge/pull request).
 When such an event occurs for a configured repository and branch, it performs Git operations (e.g., checkout, pull) in a specified local directory to deploy the changes.
 3. **CLI for Manual Control**: A command-line interface (CLI) tool, `wcd`, is provided for manual task inspection and triggering.

 ## Features

-- Webhook integration with Coding.net (specifically for Merge Request events).
+- Webhook integration with Coding.net and GitHub (for Merge/Pull Request events).
 - Automated Git operations for deployment based on webhook triggers.
 - Message queue integration with RabbitMQ for reliable task processing.
 - Configuration via environment variables for flexibility.